 “Love is in the air.”
 Pretty much every restaurant in town has some sort of Valentine’s Day deal going on, so I’d recommend checking out your favorite to see what they’re offering.
-As a reminder, you still have a couple days to vote in our poll on the best place in town for a romantic night out – As they say in Providence politics, vote early and vote often!
+As a reminder, you still have a couple days to vote in on the best place in town for a romantic night out – As they say in Providence politics, vote early and vote often!

-Go and see the movie that makes a mockery of “all-star” collaborations and my birthday!
-Maury Loontjens Memorial Library is also getting in on the lovey-dovey act, with showings of Valentine’s Day at 2 p.m. and 6 p.m.
+Go and see the movie that makes a mockery of “all-star” collaborations and my birthday! is also getting in on the lovey-dovey act, with showings of Valentine’s Day at 2 p.m. and 6 p.m.
 The movie is rated PG-13, and frankly, has pretty dismal reviews despite the cast.
 But hey, sometimes you want shallow and easy fun on a day like today.
 (Want something a bit better?
 Well, Dirty Dancing is available on the streaming service of Netflix, and the library and Redbox both have plenty of good options.)

 The world is still on its proper axis – Athletic competitions continue to go on today.
 After both the Prout School and Narragansett High School had the day off Monday, both schools have teams in action tonight.